 I am a worrier.
 I worry about everything.
 I worry about every single decision I make, from what to make for dinner to whether or not I should spend those $20 extra at the grocery store.
 I worry about my abilities as a wife and a mother.
 I worry about my eating habits, my weight, my beauty and my ability to be loved.
 I worry about my children and their futures.
 I worry about my husband and his health.
 I worry about the health of my relationships with friends and family members.
 I worry about my problems and other people’s problems ’til I can’t sleep at night.
 But there is one thing I no longer worry about

 Often my kids are trying to get down off a bed or a chair or something and they inch themselves backwards off the edge until they can’t go any further without “falling” the last inch or so to the ground.
-But what they don’t realize is how close to the ground they really are, so if their little toes don’t touch anything they start screaming for help in sheer panic….
+But, what they don’t realize is how close to the ground they really are.
+Thus, when their little toes don’t touch anything they start screaming for help in sheer panic….
 They’ve backed up too far to climb back up and can’t go back any further without losing their precarious hold on the bed sheets or the edge of the chair.I’m usually busy so I try to be reassuring and calming while continuing whatever it was that I was doing and tell them to just let go and they will be safe.
 I do this also to teach them to trust me.
 When I say it’s ok to let go, I want them to know, it’s ok to let go and that they don’t have to keep questioning me.